francoismassart/eslint-plugin-tailwindcss/docs/rules/classnames-order.md

 ...
 ```

+### `callees` (default: `["ctl"]`)

+If you use some utility library like [@netlify/classnames-template-literals](https://github.com/netlify/classnames-template-literals), you can add its name to the list to make sure it gets parsed by this rule.

+For best results, gather the declarative classnames together, avoid mixing conditional classnames in between, move them at the end.

 ### `groups` (default defined in [groups.js](../../lib/config/groups.js))

 If you really need to, you can write your own configuration.

 `groups` is a fairly long configuration array which defines the hierarchical orders to apply to your classnames prior to variants sorting.

 I would recommend you to duplicate the `groups.js` file, move it in your own config location and move items as you wish.
 At its deepest, it is a list of patterns that will be used inside a regular expression.

 ```js
 // custom-groups.js